The Hodge conjecture for powers of K3 surfaces of Picard number 16: The Hodge conjecture and Kuga--Satake varieties

-the set of Hodge classes of degree $k$. \begin{conj}[Hodge conjecture for powers of K3 surfaces] Let $X$ be a K3 surface.
-Then, for all positive integers $k$ and $n$, the Hodge classes in $H^{k,k}(X^n,\Q)$ are generated by cohomology classes of algebraic cycles on $X^n$. \end{conj} Since we are assuming that the K3 surface $X$ is projective, we have the following direct sum decomposition:
+Let $X$ be a smooth complex projective variety.
+For a non-negative integer $k$ denote by $H^{k,k}(X,\Q)\coloneqq H^{k,k}(X,\C)\cap H^{2k}(X,\Q)$ the set of Hodge classes of degree $k$. \begin{conj}[Hodge conjecture for powers of K3 surfaces] Let $X$ be a K3 surface, and let $k$ and $n$ be positive integers.
+Then, the $\Q$-algebra of Hodge classes in $H^{k,k}(X^n,\Q)$ is generated by cohomology classes of algebraic cycles on $X^n$. \end{conj} As the K3 surface $X$ is projective by assumption, the intersection pairing on $X$ induces the direct sum decomposition

-where $\mathrm{NS}(X)$ is the Néron--Severi group of $X$, and $T(X)$ is its transcendental lattice, i.e., the smallest rational sub-Hodge structure $T$ of $H^2(X,\Q)$ such that $T^{2,0}=H^{2,0}(X,\Q).$ \begin{lem} Let $X$ be a K3 surface, then the Hodge conjecture for all powers of $X$ holds if and only if all Hodge classes in the tensor algebra of $T(X)$ are algebraic. \begin{proof} Let $n$ and $k$ be positive integers.
-By K\"{u}nneth decomposition we have
+where $\mathrm{NS}(X)$ is the Néron--Severi group of $X$, and $T(X)$ is its transcendental lattice, i.e., the smallest rational sub-Hodge structure $T$ of $H^2(X,\Q)$ such that $T^{2,0}=H^{2,0}(X)$. \begin{lem} The Hodge conjecture holds for all powers of a K3 surface $X$ if and only if all Hodge classes in the tensor algebra of $T(X)$ are algebraic. \begin{proof} Let $n$ and $k$ be positive integers.
+By K\"{u}nneth decomposition, we have that